liuchuhan1/translateserver/README.md

 ct2-transformers-converter --model facebook/m2m100_418M --output_dir PATH_WHERE_YOU_WANT_TO_SAVE_THE_MODEL

-Open the ct2server.py by TXT tools

-In this Python file:
+Download the server python file link: https://raw.githubusercontent.com/liuchuhan1/translateserver/main/ct2server.py

+then you can type follow command to start the server:

+python ct2server.py

-Change the model path to the folder where your choose above.
+Input the model path to the folder where your choose above.

-change source to your source language type and dest to your target language type in short like follow:
+Input your source language type and your target language type in short like follow

 ru for Russian,zh for Chinese,ko for Korean,en for English,ja for japanese

 more language should refer the ISO link: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

-the location is there:

-    @app.route('/translater', methods=['POST'])

-    def translate():

-        print(request.json)

-        source="en" <-------The source language type

-        dest="ko"   <-------The target language type

-        text1 = request.json['text']

-        print("Original Text: \n"+text1)

-        textarray = re.split('\n', text1)

-then you can type follow command to start the server:

-python ct2server.py
+then the server will start.